 Although our pivotal Phase 3 clinical trial in Cushing's Syndrome only requires 50 patients, both site selection and enrollment could be an extended process.
-Delays in selection and initiation of clinical trial sites and / or patient enrollment could extend the time and cost for completion or inhibit our ability to complete the trial at all.
+Delays in selection and initiation of clinical trial sites and/or patient enrollment could extend the time and cost for completion or inhibit our ability to complete the trial at all.

 Cushing's Syndrome is a rare disorder.
-An estimated 10 to 15 of every one million people are affected each year.
+An estimated 10 to 15 of every one million people are newly diagnosed each year.

 The majority of the sites that treat patients with Cushing's Syndrome are at academic institutions or large clinics in or affiliated with private hospitals.
 Academic institutions often take a prolonged period of time to complete the administrative activities required before a clinical trial can be initiated at that site.
-Because the disease is seen so infrequently, the process of identifying and screening the patients for participation in our study may be lengthy.
+Because the disease is seen very infrequently, the period of time to identify and screen patients for participation in our study may be lengthy.